 In the 15th century the Incas conquered Bolivia.
 However in 1533 the Incas were in turn conquered by the Spaniards.

 The Spaniards founded cities in Bolivia at Chuquisacac (1538), La Paz (1548), Cochabamba (1571) and Oruro (1606).
-In 1545 silver was discovered at Potosi and the Spanish used forced labour to mine the Silver.
+In 1545 silver was discovered at Potosi and the Spanish used forced labor to mine the silver.
 Many of the Indians who were forced to work in mines died there.
 Many more died of European diseases.

 However the new republic of Bolivia faced an economic depression and many silver mines were abandoned.
 Bolivia became a backward and impoverished state.

 The first president of Bolivia was General Sucre.
 He was followed by Marshal Andres de Santa Cruz who was president from 1829 to 1839.
 In 1836 he tried to unite Bolivia with Peru but the Chileans felt threatened and they fought the War of the Confederation in 1836-39 to break up the union.

 In 1879 Bolivia increased taxation on Chilean owned nitrate companies.
 The result was a war called the War of the Pacific.
 In 1884 Bolivia lost the strip of coast she controlled and became a landlocked country.